KLTZ/MIX-93

 Sweet treats are still a key part of the Apple Trolley's offering!
 They've got an assortment of gourmet caramel apples coated with sweet treats, graham cracker, or nuts, drilled with more chocolate goodness.

 Follow the Apple Trolley on Facebook for the latest in featured treats and menu items.
-Then drive-thru on Highway 2!
+Then drive-thru on Highway 2 (next to Scottie Express Wash)!
 And don't forget, THEY DELIVER!
 Call 228-2915.

 Fort Peck Community Federal Credit Union